 This page presents 12 Ishihara test images with numbers that you are expected to recognise. - DeNardis, Nick: Visualize alt text on social media sites, Nick DeNardis, 23.06.2021.

-- Matuzović, Manuel: Building the most inaccessible site possible with a perfect Lighthouse score, Manuel Matuzović, 31.05.2019.
+- Matuzović, Manuel: Building the most inaccessible site possible with a perfect Lighthouse score, Manuel Matuzović, 31.05.2019 (last accessed on 30.07.2024).

 -